Hartford History

 Connecticut State Library - The primary repository for all state documents and The History and Genealogy section is a must for genealogical searches.
 A page there called "Sources of Information on Connecticut's History" contains valuable links and bibliographies on state history, divided by period.
 The CSL is also the primary repository for state documents and newspapers from around Connecticut.

-Antiquarian and Landmarks Society - A highly active preservation organization that owns and maintains "special places" and collections around the state.
+Connecticut Landmarks - Founded in 1936 as the Antiquarian & Landmarks Society, this highly active group owns and maintains 12 historic properties that span four centuries of New England history.
 Its Hartford properties include the Butler-McCook Homestead on Main Street (Hartford's oldest house), the Isham-Terry House on High Street, and the Richard Upjohn House on Forest Street.

 Mark Twain House - The one-of-a-kind, High Victorian mansion on Farmington Avenue where the author of "The Adventures of Huckleberry Finn" lived from 1874 to 1891.
 The Web site gives information on tours and events at the house, along with an excellent history.
 Click on the "Mark Twain's Hartford" icon for a look at the attractions that influenced his life and work in the city.